 Last season, we were challenged with below average snow pack (65 to 70% of normal.)
 This resulted in river closures and fishing time restrictions due to water temperatures reaching 73* degrees for three consecutive days.
 We don’t see that happening this year.
 Big water years are a big boost for the whole ecosystem, not just the fish.
 All wildlife along our river bottoms benefit from good water throughout the year.

-For more information on Montana river’s, guided fly fishing trips, tips and tricks visit Fishtales Outfitting.
+For more information on Montana rivers, guided fly fishing trips in Montana, tips, and tricks visit Fishtales Outfitting.